JouzaLoL/owcv/README.md

 - proccess images sequentially, one after another, not thru timers.
 This way its as fast as possible
 - use one thread for capturing and another for analyzing
 - reuse bitmap contexts, minimize creating new ones

+# Current bottlenec is the Input speed.
+Arduino should solve this